peterjwest/yason/README.md

 ### object

-This is an unordered list of key value pairs, identical to JSON except that keys can be unquoted.
+This is an unordered list of key value pairs, identical to JSON except that keys can be unquoted, and comments are allowed.

 ![object](diagrams/object.png)

 ### array

-This is list of values, identical to JSON.
+This is list of values, identical to JSON except comments are allowed.

 ![array](diagrams/array.png)

 ### value

-A value, identical to JSON.
+A value, identical to JSON except comments are allowed.

 ![value](diagrams/value.png)

 ### string

-A string, identical to JSON.
+A string, identical to JSON except comments are allowed.

 ![string](diagrams/string.png)

 ### number

-A number, identical to JSON.
+A number, identical to JSON except comments are allowed.

 ![number](diagrams/number.png)